How to Get Your Visa for Germany

 Freelance Visa

-Learning the German language can often be one of the best ways to obtain a visa into the country.
-If you intend on taking an intensive German language course, you may have the opportunity to obtain a visa for up to 12 months.
-Your visa will be granted for the duration of the program and no longer.
+Learning German can be a great way to get a visa to the country.
+If you plan to take an intensive German course, you might be able to get a visa for up to 12 months.
+Your visa will last as long as the course but no longer.

 Student Visa